Skip to content

 Legal Analysis

-Trespass & Home Invasion: Criminal Defense Guide in Spain
+Trespass & Home Invasion: Criminal Defence Guide in Spain

 What is allanamiento de morada?
 (Article 202 CP)

 Article 202 of the Spanish Criminal Code (CP) punishes anyone who "enters another person's dwelling or remains there against the will of the occupant" with a penalty of 6 months to 2 years in prison.
-If violence or intimidation is used, or the offence is committed at night, the penalty rises to 1 to 4 years.
+If the act is carried out with violence or intimidation, the penalty rises to 1 to 4 years in prison plus a fine of 6 to 12 months (Art.
+202.2 CP).

 The key is understanding what counts as a "dwelling" and who is the "occupant".
 It is not the owner who decides, but whoever lives there on a stable basis, even if only temporarily (tenant, squatter, partner living there).